Prescription Pill Intervention

-Opiates: Generally referred to as narcotics, these include Vicodin, Oxycontin, and Demerol.
+Generally referred to as narcotics, these include Vicodin, Oxycontin, and Demerol.
 Opiates are extremely physically addictive and are usually prescribed to handle pain.
 A prescription pill intervention can help.

-Sedatives: Generally prescribed to handle sleep disorders, Sedatives included Remeron and Trazadone.
+Generally prescribed to handle sleep disorders, Sedatives included Remeron and Trazadone.

-Stimulants: Sometimes called “uppers” and are usually only prescribed to those Attention Deficit (ADHD) disorders.
+Sometimes called “uppers” and are usually only prescribed to those Attention Deficit (ADHD) disorders.
 Adderall is the most commonly abused prescribed stimulant.
-However, many over-the-counter stimulants do exist such as ephedrine, ephedra, or psuedoephedrine designed for “increased energy and weight loss”.
+However, many over-the-counter stimulants do exist such as ephedrine, ephedra, or pseudoephedrine designed for “increased energy and weight loss”.
 Overuse of stimulants causes paranoia, obsessive compulsive behaviors and delusional thinking.

 Withdrawal after the Prescription Pill Intervention